webix-hub/docs/data/desktop/scroll_control.md

 ##Scrolling to a definite position in the view

-If the dataset if too long (e.g. a collection of verses) it seems nice to have an ability to scroll to a definite poem automatically with a click of a button.
+If the dataset is too long (e.g. a collection of verses) it seems nice to have an ability to scroll to a definite poem automatically with a click of a button.

 Here you have several possibilities: